Mohammad3id/100_days_of_swift/highlights.md

 ## Automatic Reference Counting (ARC)

 Swift tracks how many identifiers are referencing a class instance with a reference count.
-When that number goes to zero, the deinitializer code is executed and the instanc is destroyed.
+When that count goes to zero, the deinitializer code is executed and the instance is destroyed.

 >This behavior doesn't exist with struct instances cause it's not really needed since they act like normal values and are passed by value.
-Class instances however, they can be referenced by multiple identifiers since they're passed by reference, and hence it's hard to pinpoint when they will be destroyed.
+Class instances however, they can be referenced by multiple identifiers since they're passed by reference, and hence it's hard to pinpoint when they will be destroyed, which makes deinitializers very helpful.